 In addition, Chapter 5, Section 4 of the Swedish Competition Damages Act further restricts a claimant's access to evidence by limiting the possibility of the disclosure of documents and information kept by the Swedish Competition Authority if an order for disclosure may, without difficulty, be directed toward someone else or if a decision of disclosure can be assumed to seriously obstruct the work of the Swedish Competition Authority.
-Chapter 5, Section 5 of the Swedish Competition Damages Act excludes certain documents kept by the Swedish Competition Authority from disclosure if they relate to the leniency program or an ongoing matter/investigation, etc. Chapter 5, Section 8 of the Swedish Competition Damages Act may not be used as evidence in a damages case until the Swedish Competition Authority has closed the relevant matter/investigation.
+Chapter 5, Section 5 of the Swedish Competition Damages Act excludes certain documents kept by the Swedish Competition Authority from disclosure if they relate to the leniency program or an ongoing matter/investigation, etc. Chapter 5, Section 8 of the Swedish Competition Damages Act provides that documents covered by Chapter 5, Section 5 of the Swedish Competition Damages Act may not be used as evidence in a damages case until the Swedish Competition Authority has closed the relevant matter/investigation.